 How to Register

-We expect to open registration approximately July 1, 2013.
-At that time registration links will be active at the bottom of this page.
+We estimate that online registration will open July of 2014.
+At that time, registration links will be active at the bottom of this page.
 Applications will be accepted on a first-come, first-served basis until the program is filled.
 After you register online, finalize your registration by mailing your check made payable to OSRUI to: Shabbat Shira/OSRUI, 1121 Lake Cook Road, Suite D, Deerfield IL 60015.

 We regret that we cannot accept payment by credit card as we are trying to keep the costs as reasonable as possible.

-Shabbat Shira takes place at Olin-Sang-Ruby Union Institute, the regional camp of the Union for Reform Judaism in Oconomowoc, Wisconsin, located between Milwaukee and Madison.
+Shabbat Shira takes place at Olin-Sang-Ruby Union Institute, the camp and meeting center of the Reform movement in Oconomowoc, Wisconsin, located between Milwaukee and Madison.
 Attendees are responsible for their own transportation to camp.
 The nearest airport is Milwaukee, Wisconsin (MKE / Mitchell Field).
 The best time to arrive at the Milwaukee Airport is between 1:00 and 3:00 pm.
 The camp is also a 2-hour drive from O’Hare Airport in Chicago.

 Van Service to Camp

-We make arrangements with Airport Connections to offer van service to the camp at a discounted rate from the Milwaukee Airport (Mitchell Field).
+We make arrangements with GO Riteway to offer van service to the camp at a discounted rate from the Milwaukee Airport (Mitchell Field).

 Shabbat Shira® Cancellation Policy